 The suspension system is an essential component in every vehicle on the road.
 Many motorists believe that it’s there to hold up or support the vehicle.

-In actual fact your car’s suspension system is there to keep your tyres firmly in contact with the road while providing ride comfort and stability in terms of steering and handling.
-One of the main components within the suspension system that helps perform this are shock absorbers.
+In actual fact, your car’s suspension system is there to keep your tyres firmly in contact with the road while providing ride comfort and stability in terms of steering and handling.
+One of the main components within the suspension system that helps perform this task are shock absorbers.

-Shock absorbers do exactly what their name describes, they absorb energy from movement that comes from accelerating, braking and driving on uneven surfaces.
-This movement creates vertical energy that travels through the vehicle’s frame and without shock absorbers this energy would cause the vehicle to jump leaving the driver with minimal control.
+Shock absorbers do exactly what their name describes, they absorb energy from movement resulting from accelerating, braking and driving on uneven surfaces.
+This movement creates vertical energy that travels through the vehicle’s frame and without shock absorbers this energy would cause the vehicle to jump, leaving the driver with minimal control.
 As the shocks absorb this energy the vehicle always has maximum contact and friction with the road.

 When driving, a vehicle’s shock absorbers are always in use.
-Because of this, overtime they will lose their ability to function properly.
+Because of this they will lose their ability to function properly over time.
 If you don’t have them checked by a trained technician (every 20,000km) you can run into serious braking, steering and control problems.

 View our Shock Absorber Auto Facts Video for more information.